RedHatInsights/insights-inventory-frontend/README.md

 This is the frontend application for [Insights Inventory](https://github.com/RedHatInsights/insights-inventory).
 It is based on the [insights-frontend-starter-app](git@github.com:RedHatInsights/insights-frontend-starter-app.git).

+## Documentation

+The repository contains components covered with the documentation comments using JSDoc markup language.
+The HTML documentation can be generated with the `npm run docs` script.
+Additionally, the documentation is automatically built with the [Generate and Release Documentation](/.github/workflows//docs.yml) GitHub action.
+The deployed documentation is available at https://redhatinsights.github.io/insights-inventory-frontend.

 ## First time setup

 ### Quick start